rithwikgilla2001/Customer-Personality-Analysis-using-Clustering/README.md

 Size: ~2,200 records, 30+ features

-Insights:
+# Insights:

-Segmented customers into 4 actionable clusters Observed distinct behavioral and demographic patterns
+Segmented customers into 4 actionable clusters (~1000, ~500, ~400)
+Observed distinct behavioral and demographic patterns Out of 331 positive responses to the offer, arounf 97 have been from cluster 0 where the average age is 56.

-Technologies Used:
+# Technologies Used:

-Python (Pandas, NumPy, Scikit-learn, Seaborn, Matplotlib) Clustering Algorithms: KMeans, Agglomerative, DBSCAN, GMM PCA for dimensionality reduction
+Python (Pandas, NumPy, Scikit-learn, Seaborn, Matplotlib)

+Clustering Algorithms: KMeans, Agglomerative, DBSCAN, GMM

+PCA for dimensionality reduction

 Evaluation: Silhouette Score, Davies-Bouldin Score